johnfedoruk/bangular/aio/content/guide/testing.md

-The `async` function is one of the Angular testing utilities.
+The `async` function is one of the Bangular testing utilities.
 It simplifies coding of asynchronous tests by arranging for the tester's code to run in a special _async test zone_ as [discussed earlier](guide/testing#async-in-before-each) when it was called in a `beforeEach`.